xunilrj/sandbox/sources/rust/generational_index/Readme.md

     |                                   ------- immutable borrow later used here
 ```

-Another strategy is to deceive the borrow checker and instead of "borrowing a pointer" you "borrow the index of the pointer".
-As we say in Computer Science, "every borrow checker can be deceive by one layer of indirection".
+The second strategy is to deceive the borrow checker.
+So instead of "borrowing a pointer", we will "borrow the index of the pointer".
+As we say in Computer Science, "every borrow checker can be deceived by one layer of indirection".
 Hum... or something like this...

-This strategy allow me to convince the borrow checker that everything is fine.
+This strategy allows me to convince the borrow checker that everything is fine.

 ```rust
 fn main() {